dotnet/AspNetCore.Docs/aspnetcore/security/authentication/twitter-logins.md

 * Once you publish your web site to Azure web app, you should reset the `ConsumerSecret` in the Twitter developer portal.

 * Set the `Authentication:Twitter:ConsumerKey` and `Authentication:Twitter:ConsumerSecret` as application settings in the Azure portal.
-The configuration system is setup to read keys from environment variables.
+The configuration system is set up to read keys from environment variables.